Billy-Spearman-WCCI/RaceCarExtension/README.md

           type `Integer val = 2;` ... so Java does the work automatically for you in such cases so you can be lazy.
 This laziness is called **autoboxing**.
         * But why do we need types like `Integer`?
 Can't we always just use `int`???
 Because Maps, Lists, etc, cannot contain primitives.
-This is just a limitation of Java.
+This is just a limitation of Java, and occurs because primitive values don't have methods.
         * The process of encapsulating primitive values is called "Boxing".
 And the process of getting a primitive back is called "Unboxing".
 The box is a legitimate object, while primitives are the only things in Java which aren't objects at all.
 When unboxing, you must be sure that the object isn't null, or deal with the